As a newbie, photography can be overwhelming because photography is about more than pointing a camera

 opens its shutter and starts to let in light through the lens.
 This light hits the camera sensor, which is then processed as an image.
 Three factors affect the resulting image.

-- The size of the lens opening, often stated in the form of f/2, f/5, f/11, etc. The smaller the number, the wider the aperture opening.
+The size of the lens opening, often stated in the form of f/2, f/5, f/11, etc. The smaller the number, the wider the aperture opening.
 The wider the aperture, the more light is let in.
 Aperture size also affects depth of field which affects background blur.
-The Canon EOS Rebel T51
+Shutter Speed

 The Rule of Thirds is incredibly important in photography.
 This is a composition technique where you line up your subject on an intersecting point of two lines of an imaginary grid that resembles a tic-tac-toe board.
-This can easily be achieved by using the Viewfinder Grid on cameras like the Canon EOS 5D Mark III
+This can easily be achieved by using the Viewfinder Grid on cameras like the Canon EOS 6D Mark II

 Don’t just shoot your subject straight at eye level every time.
 Change your elevation, your angle, your distance, or try a combination of all three.
 You’ll be surprised by how different your shots feel with these changes.